 Big game hunters will find numerous rewards with our generous elk and deer populations hosting an estimated 45,000 elk and 80,000 deer within our summer inventory.
 Our forest rangers offer hundreds of group tours and interpretive presentations throughout the year at our local schools, on the trail, in our campgrounds, and on location at our three visitor centers.

-For visitors unable to visit one of our visitor center locations, please search our Recreation Opportunity Guide Database for free downloadable road and trail guides for the Aspen-Sopris Ranger District.
+For visitors unable to visit one of our visitor center locations, please search our Recreation Opportunity Guides for free downloadable road and trail guides for the Aspen-Sopris Ranger District.

 For further details on the Aspen-Sopris Ranger District, such as the Maroon Bells Recreation Area, road & trail conditions, and Twitter updates, please visit our links on the right hand side of this page.